mariusurbelis/Team17/Sprint 2/README.md

 ---
 ## Day [2] 04/02/2020- Scrum Meeting summary
-The Scrum Master for this meeting was **Callum Darling**
+The Scrum Master for this meeting was **Ruth Carnegie**

 ### Members Present:
-Ruth Carnegie, Callum Darling, Peter Leslie, Marius Urbelis, Alfie Hippisley
+Ruth Carnegie, Callum Darling, Peter Leslie, Marius Urbelis, Alfie Hippisley, Daniel Blackley

 ### Members Not Present:
 N/A

 ### Apologies:
-Daniel Blackley - Illness, Notified us beforehand.
+N/A

 ### Summary of Conversation:

+Since the last scrum, Marius and Callum have been working on getting the one page layout implemented into the application.
+This has included integrating all of our search features into one unified search bar and restructuring our old design.

+Today, Marius will be working on updating the API and backend to properly process the given user input in the search bar.

+Callum will be working on implementing the new map feature with our new front page.
+His only impediment is the limitations of the map API, however today Daniel will be helping to solve this problem by creating a python to convert all the lines to work appropriately with the API.

+Alfie has made tweaks to the design of the front end and today will be designing a new card for displaying our results.

+Peter is then going to implement the cards for the application.

+Ruth has updated the sprint and product backlog, completed the sprint retrospective and will be implementing the search by procedure ID.

 ---
 ## Day [3] 03/02/2020- Scrum Meeting summary